Is SEO your top priority?

 - Create social media profiles of your company on Facebook, Twitter and Google+ and keep them up-to-date.
 There’s no need to link to these profiles from your website, unless you intend to keep them regularly updated.
 If you’re considering linking to these profiles, ask yourself if you want your visitors to visit your social media profiles, don’t just make it the default thing to do.
 Links in are more important than links out!

 We offer a link building service that also includes article marketing on related blogs, infographic creation and distribution and a range of other link building methods and if you’re planning on completing a large link building campaign, we’d recommend using a professional SEO company.
-You may also be interested in our blog about bulk link building if you’re planning to do your own link building campaign.
+You may also be interested in our blog about why to avoid bulk link building if you’re planning to do your own link building campaign.